-U3A Data Protection Policy – EXAMPLEScope of the policy
+Draft Loch Leven Curling Club Data Protection Policy

+Scope of the policy

-This policy applies to the work of ____________________U3A.
-The policy sets out the requirements that _________________U3A has to gather information for membership purposes.
+This policy applies to the activities of Loch Leven Curling Club.
+The policy sets out the requirements that Loch Leven Curling Club has to gather information for membership purposes.
 The policy details how personal information will be gathered, stored and managed in line with data protection principles and the General Data Protection Regulation.
-The policy is reviewed on an ongoing basis by ___________________U3A committee members to ensure that we are compliant.
-This policy should be read in tandem with ____________U3A's Privacy Policy.
+The policy is reviewed on an ongoing basis by Loch Leven Curling Club committee members to ensure that we are compliant.
+This policy should be read in tandem with Loch Leven Curling Club’s Privacy Policy.

 Why this policy exists

-This data protection policy ensures _________________U3A:
+This data protection policy ensures Loch Leven Curling Club:

 Complies with data protection law and follows good practice